 promoting awareness of environmental and sustainability issues among our community

-encouraging consideration of sustainability in our individual and collective decision making.
+encouraging consideration of sustainability in individual and collective decision making.

-Administration: Andrew Selesnick, Superintendent of Schools; David Quattrocchi, Interim Assistant Superintendent of Business; Paul Christensen, Director of Facilities, Operations & Maintenance
+Administration: Andrew Selesnick, Superintendent of Schools; Julia Drake, Assistant Superintendent for Curriculum and Instruction; Lisa Herlihy, Interim Assistant Superintendent of Business; Mike Lavoie, Director of Operations and Maintenance

 Earth-Friendly Elementary Initiatives